 In September 2011, DSL opened its new campus, the Lifelong Learning Center located at 5001 S. Hurstbourne Parkway.
 The Center is the first facility in the world to offer comprehensive educational and developmental programming for individuals with DS across their entire lifespan.
 Members and families drew pictures and left messages of hope on the interior walls as the building went up.

-Also in 2011, DSL merged with Down Syndrome Support Associates of Southern Indiana.
+Also in 2011, DSL merged with the Down Syndrome Support Association of Southern Indiana.
 DSL’s second Lifelong Learning Center is located in New Albany, Indiana.
 Check out everything happening at our Southern Indiana Campus here.

 In 2016, DSL earned a prestigious Gold Certificate of Accreditation from Down Syndrome Affiliates in Action, which requires rigorous organizational and programmatic standards.

 DSL is still the only Down Syndrome Association in the country to receive this accreditation.